wkandek/kubernetes-dev-cluster/Readme.md

 #### Step 1

-Download this repository
+Open a terminal session on Download this repository

 ```console
 $ git clone https://github.com/ecorbett135/k8s-ubuntu-vagrant
 ```

 #### Step 2
-Ensure all variables have been edited to desired values and `KUBETOKEN` is a uneqly generated token value.
+Ensure all variables have been edited to desired values and `KUBETOKEN` is a uniquely generated token value.
-Install and configure the cluster
+Install and configure the cluster:

 ```console
 $ cd k8s-ubuntu-vagrant
 $ vagrant up